isamu-isozaki/teamai_test/support/workflows/shared/zendesk/create_dse_trigger.html.md

    - If the organization does not exist, create a new organization https://gitlab.zendesk.com/agent/organizations/new

-1. Navigate to the trigger page in ZenDesk (administrator account required)
+1. Navigate to the trigger page in ZenDesk (administrator account required/index.html.md)
    - https://gitlab.zendesk.com/agent/admin/triggers

-1. Click “add trigger”
+1. Click “add trigger�

 1. **Trigger title:** DSE: Assign {RESELLER} to {AGENT}